Tick & Flea Treatment

 Preventative medications include….

-• Collars are unfortunately not very reliable and are especially prone to user error which can further decrease efficacy, so we rarely recommend them.
+• Collars which unfortunately not very reliable and are especially prone to user error which can further decrease efficacy, so we rarely recommend them.

 • Shampoos are also not a recommended and are really only effective as part of a treatment plan when combined with other treatments.